Could Divvy be expanded to include people with disabilities?

 "I'm sure Chicagoans living with disabilities would appreciate the opportunity to use their city's bike-sharing program," Duckworth said in a statement.
 "I hope the Divvy program looks into the possibility."

-Since a Wounded Warrior is among those who helps make decisions about federal funding—including the grants that have funded Divvy—thinks making the network accessible is a good idea, maybe it won't be long until CDOT gets rolling on this. v
+Since a Wounded Warrior who helps make decisions about federal funding—including the grants that have funded Divvy—thinks making the network accessible is a good idea, maybe it won't be long until CDOT gets rolling on this. v

 John Greenfield edits the transportation news website Streetsblog Chicago.

-Note: Correction: This post has been updated to correct an error in the caption.
-The riders pictured are at a car-free streets event, not a cycling clinic.